rancher/docs/content/rke/latest/en/config-options/cloud-providers/openstack/_index.md

 ## Overriding the hostname

 The OpenStack cloud provider uses the instance name (as determined from OpenStack metadata) as the name of the Kubernetes Node object, you must override the Kubernetes name on the node by setting the `hostname_override` for each node.
-If you do not set the `hostname_override`, the Kubernetes node name will be set as the `address`, which will cause the Openstack cloud provider to fail.
+If you do not set the `hostname_override`, the Kubernetes node name will be set as the `address`, which will cause the OpenStack cloud provider to fail.

-## Openstack Configuration Options
+## OpenStack Configuration Options

-The Openstack configuration options are divided into 5 groups.
+The OpenStack configuration options are divided into 5 groups.

 * Global
 * Load Balancer